stackforge/fuel-docs/pages/style-guide/0901-style-notes-fuel-plugins.rst

 #.
 If your plugin works only in a specific Fuel configuration
-   (for instance, with Neutron as a Networking Setup), please provide a screeenshot with the selected option.
+   (for instance, with Neutron as a Networking Setup), please provide a screenshot with the selected option.
 For example, this plugin works in Neutron with VLAN segmentation setup only.
    To demonstrate this, we should provide the following screenshot: